wp-plugins/gallery-plugin/readme.txt

 3. Please check if you have the template file `gallery-template.php` as well as the template `gallery-single-template.php` in the templates directory.
 If you can't find these files, then just copy them from the directory  `/wp-content/plugins/gallery/template/` to your templates directory.
 4. You can adjust the necessary settings using your WordPress admin panel in "BWS Plugins" > "Gallery".

-<a href="https://docs.google.com/document/d/1CSkuhf_NrjWlODijrXwyx2lZ_1q5uRw0exTZqz-5fCI/edit?pli=1" target="_blank">View a Step-by-step Instruction on Gallery Installation</a>.
+<a href="https://docs.google.com/document/d/1CSkuhf_NrjWlODijrXwyx2lZ_1q5uRw0exTZqz-5fCI/edit?pli=1" target="_blank">View a Step-by-step Instruction on Gallery by BestWebSoft Installation</a>.

 http://www.youtube.com/watch?v=mivcWwfRVmI